Find more great things to do and places to visit in this region.

-Sites that echo the guns and glory of the Revolutionary War are found throughout Connecticut, and this famed river you can also enjoy maritime and seafaring museums, interesting galleries, spa treatments.
-Enjoy a luxurious meal at Old Saybrook's Saybrook Point Inn & Spa.
-People of every age in your travel group will enjoy the Essex Steam Train & Riverboat, a trip alongside the river in a historic excursion train, followed by a cruise in a paddle-wheel steamer.
-During winter, two companies host river cruises to see bald eagles that overwinter along the river.
+Sites of the Revolutionary War are found throughout the Lower Connecticut River Valley, along with maritime and seafaring museums and fun art galleries.
+Old Saybrook is where you can kick back at the lavish Saybrook Point Resort & Marina.
+In Essex you can board the Essex Steam Train & Riverboat, a two-part trip along the river in a historic excursion train, followed by a cruise in a paddlewheel steamer.
+Two companies host river cruises to see bald eagles in winter.

-Culture in the form of performing arts is easy to find.
-Ivoryton Playhouse and the Goodspeed Opera House present many live shows and seasonal fun, for instance, at Christmastime.
-The Florence Griswold Museum in Old Lyme tells the story of America’s native Impressionist painters through their art, alongside gorgeous gardens.
-Gillette Castle in East Haddam was built by the stage actor who created the character of Sherlock Holmes.
-Many of the towns host seasonal events, like a famous lighted boat parade at the holidays.
+Culture is abundant and really fun.
+Ivoryton Playhouse and the Goodspeed Opera House present many live shows.
+The historic house and gardens of the Florence Griswold Museum in Old Lyme tell the story of America’s native Impressionist painters.
+Gillette Castle in East Haddam was built by the early 20th-century stage actor who came to embody the character of Sherlock Holmes.
+Many of the towns host fun seasonal events, like Deep River’s huge fife-and-drum parade in mid-July.